thelia-modules/Payzen/README.md

 ### Usage

-To use the Payzen module, you have to first configure it.
+You have to configure the Payzen module before starting to use it.
 To do so, go to the "Modules" tab of your Thelia back-office, and activate the Payzen module.

 Then click the "Configure" button, and enter the required information, which are available in your Payzen back-office -&gt; Setting -&gt; Shops -&gt; *your shop*